PeterWANGHK/DASE7505_student/README.md

-# LAB 1 - Sensor data processing for mobile robots
+# Lab - Sensor data processing for mobile robots

 ### Participants will be able to:
 - Interact with sensors.